 It's no secret that Hawaii is full of amazing natural wonders and thus, it should be no surprise that a Hawaiian beach—specifically, Papakōlea Beach in the Kau district of Hawaii's big island—is where you'll find green sands.
-The sand itself is not green but rather, takes on a green color due to crystals of the mineral olivine, which have been mixed in with it over millions of years.
+The sand itself is not green but rather takes on a green color due to crystals of the mineral olivine, which have been mixed in with it over millions of years.

 Malta's Orange Beach

 Poor Malta.
-With a land area of just 122 square miles, it's way too easy to forget when thinking of Europe, which is the main reason I've yet to visit it during my dozen or so trips to the continent.
-Once I finally do get to Malta, however, you can bet one of my first stops will be Gozo island, whose Ramla Bay is home to extremely rare orange sand, which makes for amazing pictures even if you don't consider all the Roman ruins nearby.Continue to 5 of 5 below.
+With a land area of just 122 square miles, it's way too easy to forget when thinking of Europe, which is the main reason so many people miss it when they travel.
+If you eventually do get to Malta, however, you can bet one of your first stops will be Gozo island, whose Ramla Bay is home to extremely rare orange sand, which makes for amazing pictures even if you don't consider all the Roman ruins nearby.

-There's a Purple Beach in California
+There's Also a Purple Beach in California

 Here's the California Route 1 Beach you were promised—and it's a purple one.
 Well, kind of.
 Though there are amethyst deposits in the sands of Pfeiffer Beach, which is located within Big Sur National Park a couple hours north of San Luis Obispo, the purple color isn't conspicuous with the naked eye.
 You have to get very close to the sand and scrutinize it, and even then it can be a stretch to see shades of violet.
 It's a beautiful beach, anyway!